aws-ia/terraform-aws-eks-blueprints/examples/eks-efa/README.md

 [1,0]<stdout>:    protocol: FI_PROTO_EFA
 ```

-This result shows that two EFA adapters are available (one in each worker pod)
+This result shows that two EFA adapters are available (one for each worker pod).

-Lastly, delete the test job
+Lastly, delete the test job:

 ```bash
 kubectl delete mpijob efa-info-test